 1. Staying In Bed For A Prolonged Period

-Excessive bed rest after surgery can cause blood clots, pressure ulcers, pulmonary embolisms, and musculoskeletal difficulties like muscle weakness, loss of skeletal mass, and contractures.
-Most patients stick to their bed due to the fear of re-injury.
+After surgery, excessive bed rest can cause blood clots, pressure ulcers, pulmonary embolisms, and musculoskeletal difficulties like muscle weakness, loss of skeletal mass, and contractures.
+Most patients stick to their beds due to the fear of re-injury.

 Once you’re cleared, moving around is the best way to keep your tiredness and fatigue away.
 Including moderate physical activity in your daily routine after surgery can speed up your digestion.